xaunvih/webpack-template-js-engine/README.md

 # webpack-template-js-engine

- - Example template project about webpack and templates js engine such as ejs, handlebar, pug.
+ - Example template project about webpack + templates js engine such as ejs, handlebar, pug and nunjucks.
- - Help you guys easily start your demo pages faster
+ - Help you guys can start easily demo pages

 ### Usage

-You can create your html page with availabel folders which configed template js engine such as `ejs`, `pug` & `handlebar`:
+You can create your html page with availabel folders which configed template js engine such as `ejs`, `pug`, `handlebar` & `nunjucks`:

 ![Alt text](./public/template-dir-v2.png?raw=true 'template folders')